High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Theoretical Properties

 \subsection{Data-Dependent Function Basis}

 We now consider the setting where the function basis used for dimension reduction is not known in advance, and instead the basis used is an estimate of some population basis.
-We will assume access the estimated basis satisfies the following property. \begin{assump} There exist constants $c_1,c_2>0$ such that for all $0<\delta \leq 1$, we have
+We will assume we have access to estimates satisfying the following property. \begin{assump} There exist constants $c_1,c_2>0$ such that for all $0<\delta \leq 1$, we have